Researching the Legal System of the Lao People’s Democratic Republic

 • To propose to the National Assembly for their consideration and decision on societal and peace issues;

-• To report to the meeting of National Assembly on its operation during their joint meeting;
+• To report to the National Assembly on its work performance during the two sessions;

-• To research and propose for the liquidation of the People Assembly of the provincial in case that People Assembly has made a huge damage to the interest of the people and country.
+• To propose the National Assembly to consider to liquidate the People’s Assembly of the provincial in the case that People Assembly has made a huge damage to the interest of the people and country on the recommendation of the Lao Front for National Construction and the provincial mass media organizations;

 Socio-Economic Agendas:

-• To research on fundamental policy of financial, money, the percentage of State budget deficit, the percentage of debt of the Government, the percentage of debt of public;
+• To research on the fundamental policy of financial, money, the percentage of State budget deficit, the percentage of debt of the Government, and the percentage of debt of public;

 • To research on summary report on the implementation of National State Budget to propose to the meeting of the National Assembly.